alexpereyra/jenkins-pipeline-deployment/README.md

 ![jenkins-pipeline-code-deployment-diagram](images/jenkins-pipeline-code-deployment.png)

+## prerequisites

+- awscli configured for account you want to deploy resources to.
+- docker installation and knowledge of how to use docker
+- knowledge of jenkins

 ## build jenkins server

 - AWS documentation for this build can be found in whitepapers so I won't be going into the details.
 See of commands below to build a baseline.